-4.1 Financial Supports
+4.1.
+Financial Supports

 Trans students, particularly those who are multiply marginalized, often face significant financial barriers.
-Despite high levels of education, trans people are disproportionately under and unemployed, low-income, housing insecure, and/or food insecure.
-Because of this, low-barrier funding sources for financial emergencies and regular expenses are essential for the survival of many trans students.
+Despite high levels of education, trans people are disproportionately under and unemployed, low-income, housing insecure, and/or food insecure.9 Because of this, low-barrier funding sources for financial emergencies and regular expenses are essential for the survival of many trans students.
 The Vice-President (University Affairs) and the Gender and Sexuality Commissioner will commit to:

-- 4.1.1 Continue supporting and expanding the QUIPS bursary, to ensure that trans students are able to focus on their education without added financial stress. - 4.1.2 Compiling and highlighting financial resources available to trans students, in order to ensure students know where to turn if they are in need of financial support. - 4.1.3 Advocating for trans-specific bursaries and scholarships and for gender identity to be a consideration for bursaries and scholarships through McGill's Office for Scholarships and Student Aid. - 4.1.4 Advocating for multiply marginalized trans people to be prioritized in applications for funds supporting other groups they are a part of. - 4.1.5 Advocating for employment equity initiatives at McGill based around gender identity and expression. - 4.1.6 Advocating for financial, legal, and other supports for trans international students who wish to remain in Canada
+4.1.1.
+Continue supporting and expanding the QUIPS bursary, to ensure that trans students are able to focus on their education without added financial stress;

+4.1.2.
+Compiling and highlighting financial resources available to trans students, in order to ensure students know where to turn if they are in need of financial support;

+4.1.3.
+Advocating for trans-specific bursaries and scholarships and for gender identity to be a consideration for bursaries and scholarships through McGill's Office for Scholarships and Student Aid;
-4.2 Gender Affirming Care

-Gender affirming health care saves lives.
-The SSMU commits to working with the McGill Wellness Hub and the Trans Patient Union to improve practices of gender affirming care at McGill, so that all students can access the care they need with minimal delays.
-Specifically, the Vice-President (University Affairs) and the Gender and Sexuality Commissioner will advocate for:

-- 4.2.1 Less delays in the process of prescribing hormone replacement therapy, through reducing the number of appointments required. - 4.2.2 Resources for Hub general practitioners (GPs) to ensure that all Hub GPs are willing to write recommendation letters for gender affirming surgeries. - 4.2.3 A policy for trans students under the age of 18 that fits with both WPATH guidelines and Quebec laws on informed medical consent.
+4.1.4.
+Advocating for multiply marginalized trans people to be prioritized in applications for funds supporting other groups they are a part of;

+4.1.5.
+Advocating for employment equity initiatives at McGill based around gender identity and expression; and

+4.1.6.
+Advocating for financial, legal, and other support for trans international students who wish to remain in Canada.

-&lt;sup>9 The Trans PULSE Canada Team.
+9 The Trans PULSE Canada Team.
 Health and health care access for trans and non-binary people in Canada.
 2020-03-10.
 Available from: https://transpulsecanada.ca/research-type/reports.